John Birch (luthier): Biography

-After the war was over, he came back to Nottingham and started a business modifying existing guitars.
+After the war was over, John Birch came back to Nottingham and started a business modifying existing guitars.
 Beginning in the 1960s, he mostly worked with Gibsons, an example of which is the white Gibson SG Junior Leslie West of Mountain gave to Tony Iommi (the guitar is currently owned by Greg Dorsett of Rock Stars Guitars).
 He eventually started building his own guitars.
-Later he moved his shop/factory to a large house at 106 New Road in Rubery, near Birmingham GB.
+Later he moved his shop/factory to a large house at 106, New Road, Rubery, Birmingham, UK in 1970.

 Birch started to advertise his parts, pickups, and guitar customization in a magazine called Beat International in the late 1960s.
 John Diggins saw one of these ads and showed one of his custom guitars to John Birch.
 Diggins was offered a job and became part of Birch's workshop.
 Arthur Baker came in as a production manager, breaking down the various jobs around the shop to create an assembly-line-like process.
 Birch was mainly in charge of electronics and pickup making while Diggins mostly took care of woodworking.
 There were many other employees through the years, though the roles stayed largely the same.

 The very first guitars that were made completely in shop were SG- or Les-Paul-shaped, featured 24-fret fingerboards, and a black or white finish.
 At first, the fingerboards were Brazilian rosewood, but eventually the expensive and rare Brazilian Rosewood was replaced with more plentiful and cheap maple fingerboards.

 The majority of the shop's guitars, like those of most small outfits meeting the demands of players during the British Invasion, were built quickly and on the cheap.
 John Diggins, however, was a master craftsman and always built top-notch instruments at the shop.